Newark station (Delaware): History

 An extension of MARC's Penn Line commuter rail service from its current terminus at Perryville, Maryland has been discussed, connecting Newark to Baltimore and Washington, D.C.
 Currently, the MTA funds a local bus connection between Newark and Baltimore with a transfer at Elkton station.
 A bill in Maryland awaiting the signature of Governor Larry Hogan would extend MARC service from Perryville to Newark.
 In 2020, Representative Edward Osienski and Senator Stephanie Hansen cosponsored a resolution to the Delaware General Assembly that will add commuter rail service between Newark and Perryville, involving an extension of MARC service to connect with SEPTA at Newark and provide an alternate to Amtrak for Delaware residents wanting to travel to Baltimore and Washington, D.C.
-This resolution will be introduced into the Delaware General Assembly in 2021.
+This resolution was planned to be introduced into the Delaware General Assembly in 2021.

 On July 17, 2017, construction began on a project that will add new tracks, accessible platforms and a new station building.
 A groundbreaking ceremony was held with Governor John Carney, U.S. Senators Tom Carper and Chris Coons, and U.S. Representative Lisa Blunt Rochester in attendance.
 The first phase of the project added more parking spaces and reconfigured the intersection with South College Avenue at the station.
 The second phase constructed the new station building, which has restrooms, a waiting area, and parking for bicycles.
 A covered pedestrian bridge is also planned to be constructed over the tracks.
 The new station will have a high-level accessible platform between two tracks, allowing the station to serve two trains at one time.
 On May 30, 2018, a groundbreaking ceremony was held for the new station building, with Governor Carney and Senator Carper in attendance.
 The new station building was completed in 2020.
-Construction contracts for advanced grading for track relocation to allow for the new platform are expected to be advertised in 2021 while construction contracts for the new pedestrian bridge and platform are expected to be advertised in 2022.
-Work on the track relocation and the new pedestrian bridge and platform is expected to be completed in 2023.
+Construction of rail upgrades and the new platform have yet to take place; the Delaware Department of Transportation is working with Amtrak to finalize funding and the timeline of construction.
 The project will allow for the expansion of SEPTA service at the station and for a possible extension of MARC service from Maryland.

+On May 17, 2024, Delaware state legislature renamed Newark Station in honor of Senator Carper, citing his advocacy for investment in passenger rail service during his tenure as Senator.